rriemann/blog/_posts/2020-02-28-citrix-workspace-on-opensuse-tumbleweed.md

 Afterwards, Citrix Workspace worked for me.
 If I have too much time, I will try to use the vendor package and see if I still get the segfault considering that I have now openssl 1.0.0 installed.

+## Exchanging Data between Citrix Host and Citrix Client

+There are two options to get data from your host OS to your Citrix client:

+1. Clipboard: Copy'n'paste of text from the host to the client is suppoted on Linux.
+It did not work for me with files.
+2. Mapping client devices: folders from the host can be mapped in the client as distinct drives.
+This is very useful to exchange files between host and client.
+To configure this option, launch from the startmenu  "Citrix Receiver (configmgr)".
+Alternatively, the tool can be launched from the command line with `/usr/lib64/ICAClient/util/configmgr -icaroot /usr/lib64/ICAClient`.
+In the tool, mappings are configured in the tab file access.

 ## References

 - <https://kenfallon.com/citrix-ssl-error-61-globalsign-root-ca/> with a tip on how to install the missing certificate
+- <https://docs.citrix.com/en-us/receiver/windows/current-release/optimize/map-client-devices.html> with explanations on device mapping for Windows